macsrd/identity_generator_2/README.md

-Script generating Polish fullname and PESEL basing on gender.
-It also calculates what is probability of having such fullname.
-Script uses open source PESEL database with firstnames and lastnames.
+A script that generates a Polish full name and PESEL based on gender.
+It also calculates the probability of having such a name.
+Additionally, there is an option to generate a full name with a second name.
+The script uses an open-source PESEL database containing first names and last names.